xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 ### Build the macOS binary

 The current platform for macOS production builds is a macOS 10.10.5 running on a MacBook Pro with 32 GB of RAM and a fast SSD.
+The machine name is `xbbm`.

 ```console
 $ ssh xbbm